mihakrumpestar/dotfiles-old/setup/backup/README.md

 Not suitable backup options:

+- kopia: desktop and server UI, multiple folders per repo, but UI can accommodate only one repo at a time meaning you have to switch between them or have multiple instances running
 - deja-dup: only one target, has restore, too simplistic
 - duplicati: discouraged
 - TimeShift: only full disk on btrfs